Paul A. Clemons

-Paul Clemons is director of computational chemical biology research in the Center for the Science of Therapeutics at the Broad Institute of MIT and Harvard.
+Paul Clemons is an institute scientist and the director of computational chemical biology research in the Chemical Biology and Therapeutics Science Program at the Broad Institute of MIT and Harvard.
 Clemons and his team use quantitative measurement, computational, and visualization techniques to enable systematic use of small molecules to explore biology, especially disease biology.

 In collaboration with biologists, Clemons works to understand the consequences of small-molecule action on cells, particularly using multiple readouts, such as gene-expression profiles or profiles based on cellular imaging.
 Working with chemists, Clemons helps to identify the consequences of synthetic chemistry decisions on small-molecule performance, with the goal of developing prolific and performance-diverse small-molecule screening collections optimized for probe-discovery projects.

-Prior to joining the Broad Institute in 2005, Clemons was a fellow at the Harvard Institute of Chemistry & Cell Biology (ICCB), where he led technology development projects and onducted basic research to bring computational approaches to chemical-genetics research.
-In the context of the National Cancer Institute’s Initiative for Chemical Genetics (first at ICCB and later at Broad) and the Molecular Libraries Probe-production Centers Network, Clemons’s group helped develop tools such as ChemBank and BioAssay Research Database (BARD): public, small-molecule structure and data-analysis environments that life scientists can use.
-More recently, Clemons’s group has participated in development of the Cancer Therapeutics Response Portal (CTRP) and NCI CTD2 Dashboard.
+Prior to joining the Broad Institute in 2005, Clemons was an institute fellow at the Harvard Institute of Chemistry & Cell Biology (ICCB), where he led technology development projects and conducted basic research to bring computational approaches to chemical-genetics research.
+In the context of the National Cancer Institute’s Initiative for Chemical Genetics (first at ICCB and later at Broad) and the Molecular Libraries Probe-production Centers Network, the Clemons group helped develop tools such as ChemBank and BioAssay Research Database (BARD): public, small-molecule structure and data-analysis environments that life scientists can use.
+More recently, the Clemons group has participated in development of the Cancer Therapeutics Response Portal (CTRP) and NCI CTD2 Dashboard.